Through sport and play, she can embody leadership and tackle gender norms.

-Sport is an accelerator for leadership development.
-It’s a powerful opportunity for girls to build their self-esteem, courage and self-efficacy.
-The ripple effect of that experience continues off the pitch and throughout a girl’s life – athletes take initiative, raise their voices and have the courage to take risks, fall and get back up.
+Sport is an accelerator to leadership development.
+It provides girls with the opportunity to build their self-esteem, courage and self-efficacy.
+The ripple effect of the sports experience continues off the pitch and throughout life – athletes take the initiative, raise their voices and have the courage to take risks.
+When they fall, they get back up again.

 Develop critical life skills transferable to other spheres of life such as teamwork, goal setting, resilience and communication, all through the constant practise that sport requires.

-Gain access to a safe space to grow and explore, especially related to physical, social and emotional development.
+Gain access to a safe space to grow and explore, especially with regard to physical, social and emotional development.

-Connect with peers for social support - a vital reference point and resource for dealing with the challenges adolescence presents.
+Connect with peers for social support - a vital reference point and resource for dealing with the challenges associated with adolescence.

-Gain access to a positive female role model in a female coach or team leader.
+Learn from a positive female role model in the form of a female coach or team leader.
 This provides girls with a caring, supportive mentor to help navigate adolescence and inspire a vision of what is possible.

-Explore human difference and get connected to others from a different class, race, caste, religion, which in turn can promote mutual respect and a greater understanding of one another.
+Explore human differences and get connected to others from a different class, race, caste, or religion, which in turn can promote mutual respect and deeper understanding.

-Get the attention of the community.
-When girls play in public, they have an instant awareness raising opportunity to advocate for their rights within the community.
-Victories, kits, leadership positions can shift a girls’ status within her community – from being a liability to source of pride.
+Capture the attention of the community.
+When girls play in public, they have an instant awareness-raising opportunity to advocate for their rights within the community.
+Victories, kits, and leadership positions can shift a girl’s status within her community – from being perceived as a liability to a source of pride.

 Have fun.
-It’s so simple, but the sheer distraction from pressure of growing up, is an essential experience that we’re all entitled to.
+It’s so simple, but the sheer distraction from the pressures of growing up is an essential experience that we are all entitled to.